 - Be prepared and have a checklist of questions and matters you want to address with space to write notes. - Be prepared to generate a report of matters covered.
 Do not rely on memory alone.
-Take notes. - Draft a pre-hearing report (see Appendices for different models) and mail it to the VDOE and parties/counsel indicating: - ✓ Your understanding of matters discussed at the conference. - ✓ The timeline of events. - ✓ Any item that you or a party is required to complete and by what date it is to be done. - ✓ Your determination of any motion or request. - Determine if a second pre-hearing conference is needed. - At the pre-hearing conference, use this or similar type of checklist:
+Take notes. - Draft a pre-hearing report (see Appendices for different models) and send it to the VDOE and parties/counsel indicating: - \checkmark Your understanding of matters discussed at the conference. - ✓ Update on resolution/mediation.

-~ Unless given a name of counsel for a party, ask whether there is an attorney/presenter ~ Confirm the 5-day rule for the exchange of documents and list of witnesses ~ Ask whether the parent wants an open or closed hearing and whether the parents choose to have the student present at the hearing.
-If closed, discuss who will be present in the hearing. ~ Ask whether mediation is possible and provide an explanation of mediation and its availability ~ State the timeline for hearing ~ Set expectations for the due process hearing ~ Discuss the location of the hearing to ensure that it is held in an accessible location that provides a reasonable level of privacy ~ Discuss when the hearing day is to begin and end and set subsequent hearing days, if needed ~ Discuss that only the evidence admitted into the record at the hearing forms the basis for deciding the case.
-Explain that evidence not admitted into the record at the hearing will not be considered. ~ Confirm your expectation that there would be no need for extensions of the 45-day rule ~ Confirm you will decide all motions after opportunity to respond is given the other party ✓ Ask if there are any questions from either party ~ Ask the parties if any stipulations are possible and discuss how this could be accomplished with unrepresented parties ~ Set additional pre-hearing conferences, as needed Request the exhibits be organized with either exhibit numbers (if exhibit numbers are used suggest internal page numbers in the exhibit) or page numbers ~ Request a chronology of IEPs, IEP addenda, and eligibility determinations or a statement of their respective position on the chronology of events.
-(Explain this is not an agreement as to content.) ~ Ask the parties if any accommodations (such as interpreters, special seating, sound amplification, etc.) will be necessary for parties or witnesses ~ In one of the later pre-hearing conferences, the timing of witnesses should be discussed.
-This preliminary estimate of the time of the witness presentation should be considered in scheduling witness attendance and the length of the hearing L be considered in seneduling whiless duchdance and the fongar of the neuring
+- ✓ The timeline of events.12 - \checkmark Any item that you or a party is required to complete and by what date it is to be done. - ✓ Your determination of any motion or request. - Determine if a second pre-hearing conference is needed. - At the pre-hearing conference, use this or similar type of checklist: - ✓ Determine if there are any objections to you serving as the hearing officer in this proceeding. - \checkmark Unless given a name of counsel for a party, ask whether there is an attorney/presenter - ✓ Review and identify each issue for determination and relief requested.
+Prepare a list that can be included in the Pre-Hearing Report and Case Closure Report. - ✓ Confirm the 5-day rule for the exchange of documents and list of witnesses. - ✓ Ask whether the parent wants an open or closed hearing and whether the parents choose to have the student present at the hearing.
+If closed, discuss who will be present in the hearing. - ✓ Ask whether mediation is possible and provide an explanation of mediation and its availability. - \checkmark State the timeline for hearing - ✓ Ascertain the status of the resolution meeting and/or mediation.
+Order the parties to keep you updated on the procedural status of these matters that could impact the timeline, including requiring the parties to report the date of the resolution meeting or mediation once it occurs so that it can be included in the record. - ✓ Set expectations for the due process hearing - ✓ Discuss the location of the hearing to ensure that it is held in an accessible location that provides a reasonable level of privacy - ✓ Discuss the estimated length and format of the hearing.
+Discuss when the hearing day is to begin and end and set subsequent hearing days, if needed. - Discuss that only the evidence admitted into the record at the hearing forms the basis for deciding the case.
+Explain that evidence not admitted into the record at the hearing will not be considered. - \checkmark Discuss the burden of proof in the case. - ✓ Confirm your expectation that there would be no need for extensions of the 45-day rule - \checkmark Confirm you will decide all motions after opportunity to respond is given the other party - ✓ Ask if there are any questions from either party - ✓ Ask the parties if any stipulations are possible and discuss how this could be accomplished with unrepresented parties - ✓ Set additional pre-hearing conferences, as needed. - ✓ Request the exhibits be organized with either exhibit numbers (if exhibit numbers are used suggest internal page numbers in the exhibit) or page numbers - ✓ Request a chronology of IEPs, IEP addenda, and eligibility determinations or a statement of their respective position on the chronology of events.
+(Explain this is not an agreement